tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/cycle-optimization-process.md

-# Process: Cycle Optimization
+# Process: Cycle Optimization and Enhancement

-# Defines the steps for optimizing cycles to reduce clutter, improve efficiency, and ensure standards compliance.
+# Defines the steps for optimizing and enhancing cycles to reduce clutter, improve efficiency, and add functionality while ensuring standards compliance.

-## Goal: Optimize the cycle ecosystem by identifying and addressing inefficiencies, redundancies, and standards violations.
+## Goal: Optimize and enhance the cycle ecosystem by identifying and addressing inefficiencies, redundancies, and standards violations, and adding new capabilities where needed.

 ## Steps: